Blog

 Here’s the problem: You get a budget approved.
 Work starts.
 Some expenses get tracked, some don’t.
 Small overages accumulate quietly.
 Then, at month five of a six-month project, you discover you’ve already spent 90% of the budget and still need more to finish.

-Only 53% of projects finish within their approved budget, according to recent data.
-That means nearly half spend more than planned.
+Only 53% of projects finish within their approved budget, according to recent project management statistics.
+That means nearly half of all initiatives spend significantly more than planned, often due to hidden costs and poor tracking.

 Here’s a typical story.
 A project gets $200,000.
 The team starts working.
 Contractor hours don’t get logged properly.
 Someone buys software licenses without updating the budget tracker.
 These small things add up.
 At the final month, they realize they’ve spent $210,000 and need another $30,000 to finish.